MichaelMoroz/TensorFrost/README.md

 ## Installation
 TensorFrost is currently not available on PyPI, so you'll have to install it from source.
-You need to have CMake installed, as well as a C++ compiler that supports C++17 and Python 3.7 or higher.
+You need to have CMake installed, as well as a C++ compiler that supports C++17 (Currently only Microsoft Visual Studio Compiler) and Python 3.7 or higher.

 First clone the repository:
 ```bash